Recipe Overview

 - Preheat oven to 425°F.

-- Squeeze lemon over potatoes and garnish with additional dill.
-Serve immediately.
+- Squeeze lemon half over potatoes and garnish with additional dill.
+Serve immediately.½ lemon

 Notes

-- If you would like the potatoes extra crispy, leave in the oven a bit longer.
-Watch closely so they don't burn.
+- Extra crispy: Roast the potatoes a bit longer.
+Watch closely so they don’t burn.

 Perfection!